 When it comes to the soul, however, we are at a loss.
 Simply put we experience nothing what-so-ever of our soul.
 Now philosophers of religion and theologians will perhaps disagree with me here, but their world is quite mixed up as concerns the soul.
 Mostly they use it as a word to mean just about anything they want having some bearing on what they take to be our “experiential core”.
 ‘Soul’ has been used as a synonym for ‘essence’, ‘personality’, ‘mind’, and any combination of any of them even including the body.
 I do not believe the soul is any of these things.
 To put it bluntly, we do not experience anything of the soul.

 Following material death consciousness ceases, but after some unknown duration we wake up again.
-The person emerges in association again with mind, that is, a consciousness produced by contact with Cosmic Mind.
-There is also, I presume, some vehicle of expression, something analogous to a body recognized by other persons as the locus of the individuality that is ourself.
+The person emerges in association again with mind, that is, a consciousness produced by contact with Cosmic Mind (see “From What Comes Mind”).
+There is also, I presume, some vehicle of expression, something analogous to a body recognized by other persons as the locus of the individuality that is our-self.
 The vehicle isn’t material by our present reconning but it can be seen and identified by the expanded perceptual systems of its own type.
 Other post-mortal persons can see and discriminate one another from some environment.
-In this new case, the mind isn’t brain-based, but associated with some other kind of real stuff, something not material, not measureable by physical instruments, but something in which the new person-mind combination can express itself.
+In this new case, the mind isn’t brain-based, but rests on something not material, not measurable by physical instruments, and within a vehicle with which the new person-mind combination can express itself.
 What kind of stuff is that?
 Is it the same “spirit stuff” of which God is made?
 I do not know and as we cannot detect it, we cannot say much about it.
-But if non-material reality actually is real, a part of the Universe’s fundamental ontology, then there can be any number of levels or layers or types of “non-material stuff” between God and the material world with which we are familiar.
+But if non-material reality actually is real, a part of the Universe’s fundamental ontology, there can be any number of levels or layers or types of “non-material stuff” between God and the material world with which we are familiar.

 If true, this has interesting consequences.
 Notice in describing this mechanism I have said nothing about any intellectual belief in the reality of God.
 Atheists and theists alike make “spiritual decisions”, choices based on and for “reasons of” truth, beauty, goodness, or some combination of them.
 We commonly relate these to “the moral” and choosing “the moral” in any given instance has nothing directly to do with the intellectual baggage carried by the choosing individual.
 It might seem that “a believer” has more reason to make value-laden decisions than “an unbeliever”, but this is only theoretical.
 There are, in real life, many atheists who make more of these decisions than many theists.
 All of them have a soul.